Faculdade de Ciências Sociais e Humanas – Universidade NOVA de Lisboa

-IHA’s research domain has been strongly committed to Portuguese art history, but is by no means confined to it.
-Not only interrogations prompted by Portuguese art history intertwined with general art historical questions, but also its historical and present relations with other geographies (European, Asian, African and American) is conspicuous.
-As such, IHA’s research reinforces the spectrum of global art history.
+IHA’s work is committed to Portuguese art history, but is by no means confined to it.
+Not only interrogations prompted by Portuguese art history entwine with general art historical questions, but also Portuguese historical relations with other geographies is conspicuous (European, Asian, African and American).